 The last couple of years a growing number of customers from abroad have found the holiday biker.
-We have asked them to have their picture taken, or sometimes they send us one.
+Well not during covid, but after it was business as usual.
+I have asked them to have their picture taken, or sometimes they send us one.
 A very nice collection from the most surprising countries you can imagen.

 Sure, sometimes it is busy and we forget to take your picture.
 Please send us one and we will put you on the list!